Collection: Seasoned Firewood

 Why do we sell in quantities of 2 cubic meters or more?

 We find that people burning logs tend to need their own store and will easily use over 2 cubic meters per year.
-The Government requires anyone selling firewood in smaller than 2 cubic meters amounts to certify their wood to have a moisture content of less than 20% and also pay a fee to join a 'Ready to Burn' scheme.
-Read more here.
+The Government requires anyone selling firewood in smaller than 2 cubic meter amounts to certify their wood to have a moisture content of less than 20% and also pay a fee to join a 'Ready to Burn' scheme.
+Read more here

 Weight vs Volume?

-Note: many sellers on FB and eBay sell in smaller bags.
+Note: many sellers on Facebook and eBay sell in smaller bag sizes.
 Please make sure you compare volume and not weight as wet wood is heavier than seasoned wood.

 • Two 100 x 100 x 100 cm bags = 2 cubic meters